 Ingredients: grass fed ground beef, grass fed beef heart, celery, carrot, onion, garlic, garlic powder, onion powder, grass fed beef bone broth, rosemary, molasses, Balsamic vinegar, sea salt, arrowroot, cauliflower, grass fed bone fat, nutritional yeast

-Yummy factor: This shepherd’s pie was really appetizing and my picture doesn’t do it justice.
+Yummy factor: This shepherd’s pie was really appetizing.
 I was looking forward to tasting this dish and the day I did, I was in fact feeling quite sick.
 Other member of my family ordered take-out from Chipotle, but I was happy with my shepherd’s pie!
 Very comforting, with a harmonious blend of flavors, although a touch too salty for my taste.
 The portion was big, but I would love to see more vegetables and a little less meat.

 Ingredients: certified organic free range chicken, celery, carrots, onions, parsley, bay leaves, arrowroot, thyme, certified organic free range chicken stock, pork fat (lard), cassava flour, sea salt, water

 Yummy factor: This was my number one!
 My favorite from all the meals I tested.
 I was so looking forward to eating it!
 I was expecting “grandma-style” comfort food and that’s exactly what it was.
 It was moist with a lot of veggies and meat inside.
 My husband, who graciously volunteered to taste it with me, really liked the dough.
 Chicken pot pie is not something we get to eat often, quite the contrary in fact, so this was very special.
 I would serve it with a little green salad on the side if you have some on hand.